Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 When You DON'T Need a Permit

-How Permits Work in Palm Beach County
+How to Pull a Permit in Palm Beach County

 Palm Beach County has both city-level and county-level building departments.
 If you live in an incorporated city — like Boca Raton, West Palm Beach, Delray Beach, or Jupiter — permits go through your city's building department.
 If you live in unincorporated Palm Beach County — including parts of Wellington, Royal Palm Beach, and Greenacres — permits go through the Palm Beach County Building Division.